-The Crown Office and Procurator Fiscal Service Business Plan and Strategy provide details of priorities and service delivery3.
-The findings of the ongoing Scottish Government review of COPFS is also expected to deliver improvement recommendations that must be taken account of by East Dunbartonshire community justice partners.
-COPFS video resource Our role in your community provides a comprehensive overview of role and responsibilities4.
+The Crown Office and Procurator Fiscal Service Business Plan and Strategy provide details of priorities and service delivery.
+The findings of the ongoing Scottish Government review of COPFS is also expected to deliver improvement recommendations that East Dunbartonshire Community Justice Partners must take account of.
+COPFS video resource Our role in your community provides a comprehensive overview of role and responsibilities

-COPFS are not currently members of ED CPP, however strong relationships are established with Police Scotland East Dunbartonshire providing a local strength we will capitalise on to improve partnership working.
+COPFS are not currently members of East Dunbartonshire Community Planning Partnership, however strong relationships are established with Police Scotland East Dunbartonshire providing a local strength we will capitalise on to improve partnership working.
 COPFS will be invited to join our local planning arrangements.